 Climate Change: A Global Problem Demanding Innovative Solutions t is self-evident around the globe.
 Climate change interests every region on the planet, at every latitude.
 No country is immune from the consequences of climate change.
-As the polar ice caps melt and sea increasingly intense precipitation, while others suffer extreme drought and heat waves.
-Recent studies, reports, and environmental news reveal that climate change is affecting fragile territories in areas all around is that 3.3 billion people are highly vulnerable to climate change, and the probability of death due to extreme climate phenomena has increased fifteenfold.
+As the polar ice caps melt and sea levels rise, some countries are affected by increasingly intense precipitation, while others suffer extreme drought and heat waves.
+Recent studies, reports, and environmental news reveal that climate change is affecting fragile territories in areas all around the world.
+The most dramatic consequence is that 3.3 billion people are highly vulnerable to climate change, and the probability of death due to extreme climate phenomena has increased fifteenfold.